The-Web3-Compass/web3-compass-data-repository/examples/example-11/frontend/implementation.md

 The solver fee goes to whoever fulfills the swap.
 In this case, 0.1 RUSD.
 Winner receives `prizePool - solverFee` on the destination chain.

 The contract calls `router.requestCrossChainSwap`, creating a swap intent.
-Solvers watching the OnlySwaps network see this and compete to fulfill it.
+Solvers watching the only swaps network see this and compete to fulfill it.

 One solver sends RUSD to the winner on Avalanche, then submits proof to dcipher.
 Once verified, that solver gets reimbursed on Base.

 From the user’s perspective: click button, sign transaction, prize shows up on Avalanche a few minutes later.
 No bridge UI.
 No wrapped tokens.
 No twelve-step process.

-That’s OnlySwaps.
+That’s only swaps.

 ### Using onlyswaps-js (When You Need More Control)

-In this lottery, the contract handles everything OnlySwaps-related.
-But if you’re building something that needs direct OnlySwaps integration (checking swap status, monitoring solver activity, building a cross-chain DEX aggregator), you’d use `onlyswaps-js`.
+In this lottery, the contract handles everything only swaps-related.
+But if you’re building something that needs direct only swaps integration (checking swap status, monitoring solver activity, building a cross-chain DEX aggregator), you’d use `onlyswaps-js`.

 Install it: